asareez/asareez/README.md

   [LinkedIn](https://www.linkedin.com/in/fareezfarid) | [Email](mfaridhaskali01@qub.ac.uk)

 - ⚡ Fun fact:
   I love coding, playing the guitar, running long distances, and romanticizing the idea of growth — in code, body, and soul 🌱💖

+📌 *More projects coming soon — currently working on something exciting!* 💻🌱